Suva Fiji Temple: History

-The temple was open for public tours from June 7 to 12, 2000.
+After construction was completed, the temple was open for public tours from June 7 to 12, 2000.
 Just before the open house, starting on May 19, political unrest occurred in Fiji.
 A group of armed rebels held a group of government leaders hostage in Suva for weeks.
 Those held hostage included the Prime Minister of Fiji at the time, Mahendra Chaudhry.
-The situation was so intense that the church decided to send all of the Mormon missionaries in the area to the other side of the island to avoid any dangerous situations.
+The situation was so intense that the church decided to send all of the missionaries in the area to the other side of the island to avoid any dangerous situations.
 Despite these problems and little media attention over 16,000 people toured the temple including 300 community leaders.
-Those who toured the temple were able to see the two ordinance rooms, two sealing rooms, Celestial room, baptistery, and learn more about Mormon beliefs associated with the temple.
+Those who toured the temple were able to see the two ordinance rooms, two sealing rooms, celestial room, baptistery, and learn more about the church's beliefs associated with the temple.

-The Suva Fiji Temple was dedicated on June 18, 2000 by LDS Church president Gordon B. Hinckley.
-Because of the 2000 Fijian coup d'état, which had been occurring since before the open house, it was decided that a small dedication service would be best and the normal four dedicatory services were abandoned.
-Sixty people attended the dedication, which was held in the Celestial room of the temple.
+The temple was dedicated on June 18, 2000 by Hinckley.
+Because of the 2000 Fijian coup d'état, which had been occurring since before the open house, it was decided that a small dedication service would be best and the normal quantity of dedicatory services were abandoned.
+Sixty people attended the dedication.

+On July 30, 2014, the church announced that the temple would close for renovations on October 13, 2014.
+The renovations were completed in November 2015, and an open house was held from January 25 to February 6, 2016.
+On February 20, 2016, a cultural celebration was held to commemorate the rededication, but the event was cut short due to adverse weather conditions caused by Tropical Cyclone Winston.
+The temple was rededicated on February 21, 2016, by Henry B. Eyring.
+Instead of being held in the temple, as is usual, the rededication took place in a nearby mission home due to a mandatory curfew in place as a result of the cyclone.

+Design and architecture

+The building has a traditional Latter-day Saint temple design.

+Site

+The temple sits on a 10-acre plot which is located on one of the highest points of the city, with views of the Pacific Ocean from three sides, and the landscaping around it featuring native subtropical vegetation.

+Exterior

+The structure stands 72 feet tall, constructed with granite.
+It has a single spire with a statue of the angel Moroni.
+The design uses elements that reflect both the local culture and broader church symbolism.

+Interior

+The interior features art glass and a hand-painted mural, centered around a theme of the natural landscapes of Fiji, designed to create a spiritually uplifting environment.
+The temple includes two endowment rooms, two sealing rooms, a celestial room, and a baptistry, each arranged for ceremonial use.

+Symbols

+The design has elements representing Latter-day Saint symbolism, to provide deeper spiritual meaning to the temple's appearance and function.
+Symbolism is important to church members, one of the most important symbols is the temple itself, as a symbol of faith to members.